COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 [abc1de@node*** [stanage] ~]$  # *** is the node number
 ```

-Otherwise, try `srun --account=com6012-$LAB_ID --reservation=com6012-$LAB_ID --pty bash -i` or `srun --pty bash -i` again.
+Otherwise, try `srun --account=default --reservation=com6012-$LAB_ID --time=00:30:00 --pty /bin/bash` or `srun --pty bash -i` again.
 You will not be able to run the following commands if you are still on the login node.

 Note: you can only access the reserved nodes during the lab sessions.
 Outside the lab sessions, you can only access the general queue.